Face negotiation theory: Components

-Individualism vs. Collectivism
+Individualism vs. collectivism

 To understand Ting-Toomey’s theory, it is important to understand the difference between individualistic and collectivistic cultures.
 The phrase originates from Geert Hofstede’s Culture’s Consequences.
 In the book, Hofstede uses individualism and collectivism as one of the four dimensions that vary between cultures.
 In Ting-Toomey’s theory of face negotiation theory, individualism and collectivism are one of the main differences between Eastern and Western cultures.

-Individualistic cultures are less common than collectivistic cultures, as they make up only about ⅓ of the world.
+Individualistic cultures are less common than collectivistic cultures, as they make up only about a third of the world.
 According to psychology professor Harry Triandis, the three ways to tell apart individualistic and collectivistic cultures are through self, goals, and duty.

 In individualistic cultures, people are more likely to focus on themselves rather than any groups they are involved in.
 A self-introduction would look simply like the name of the person, their age, etc. In collectivistic cultures, some of the most important aspects of the self are the groups they are involved in.
 Those from collectivistic cultures are more likely to define themselves by any group affiliation they find themselves in.
 Those from individualistic cultures focus on their own personal goals, rather than how those from collectivistic cultures want to achieve goals for their groups.
 To an individualistic culture, it would be unusual to think about pride in one's company over pride in oneself.
 Finally, those raised in collectivistic cultures are more likely to be sacrificial in their duty to others, unlike those raised individualistic.
 Collectivistic cultures have an emphasis on family dynamics and the duty one has to their loved ones.
 Meanwhile, people from individualistic cultures will feel less of a duty towards their family because they were likely not socialized with traditional family values.